ISI-apex/hpsc-bsp/README.md

 If you need to add new build recipes, read `build-recipes/README.md` and walk through `build-recipe.sh` and `build-recipes/ENV.sh`.
 See existing recipes for examples.

+BSP QEMU configuration files and scripts are managed by the `bsp` build recipe and are source-controlled in `build-recipes/bsp/utils/`.

 BSP Build
 ---------